Connecting to Apache Kafka on Heroku in a Private or Shield Space via PrivateLink

 after 5-10 minutes:

-Connecting the Heroku and Amazon VPC endpoints
+Connecting the Heroku and Amazon VPC Endpoints

 After the Amazon VPC endpoint becomes available

-First, obtain your PrivateLink endpoint’s Endpoint ID and extract the 17-character string that appears at the end of it.
+First, obtain your PrivateLink endpoint’s endpoint ID and extract the 17-character string that appears at the end of it.
 Convert that string to upper case and use it in the following command.
+For example, if the endpoint ID is vpce-01c87ae3c05563935

-, the Endpoint ID is 01C87AE3C05563935
+, the endpoint ID is 01C87AE3C05563935

 .